-The best secure drives that you'll find on this page are essential devices for anyone who's looking for external storage that will keep confidential and important files completely secure.
+The best secure drives you'll find on this page are essential devices for anyone who's looking for external storage that will keep confidential and important files completely secure.
 Take a look at our picks.

 The D300S was announced by Kingston and is an updated version of the D300, launched in 2016, with the suffix S standing for Serialised.
 It appears to be a standard USB drive, but with a more robust design.
 However, it's the price that really stands out.
 There is a reason why the D300S carries such a premium according to Kingston.
 The drive uses custom hardware for encryption (FIPS 140-2 Level 3 256-bit) and decryption which eliminates vulnerabilities associated with any process done on the host system.
 That chip and the rest of the hardware is sealed in a tamper evident epoxy material that hardened when it dried.
 It's also waterproof up to 120cm, and can survive knocks and drops as well

 diskAshur's products are some of the best secure drives on the market, and the diskAshur Pro is the company's best external hard drive yet.
 The key selling point of the diskAshur Pro is its physical keypad that will only grant access to the data stored within upon entering a PIN number.
 Asides from the physical security (which extends to IP56 water and dust resistance and even a self-destruct feature), the diskAshur Pro also comes with some enviable encryption, sporting XTS-AES 256-bit real-time full disk hardware encryption and EDGE technology to offer even more levels of safety.